 This accessory dwelling unit (ADU) was built on a lot with an existing house and a grove of giant Texas Pecan trees.
 The goal of the project was to create a detached second residence that had its own private access via an alley and private yard space.

 The site orientation provides ideal conditions for passive solar strategies.
-A large south-facing shed room provides space for a large PV array.
+A large south-facing shed roof provides space for a large PV array.
 A series of large windows and doors on the north side provide diffuse natural daylight to all interior spaces and access to outdoor spaces.

-- Site: Urban lot with existing primary residence
+- Site: Urban lot with existing primary residence and alley access

 - Building Methodology: Conventional wood framing with engineered lumber to create large roof overhangs; Standard-sized building materials minimize waste and costs; Continuous thermal envelope (foam); all mechanical devices are centrally located within the envelope.

 - Durability: Hardiplank siding; stained wood soffits; diamond polished concrete (lower level), engineered wood and tile floors throughout.